 There may be situations where to secure the long-term future of the company, a decision to close or reduce a particular part of the business is required.
 This will obviously have a significant impact on employees, customers, suppliers and others.
 In these situations, directors should explain the process they have worked through in making such decision, and how the impact has been mitigated as much as possible.

-What other changes are made by these new reporting regulations?
+What other changes were made by these revised reporting regulations?

-As well as the new s172 statement, the regulations also impose regulations on companies of a certain size:
+As well as the new s172 statement, the regulations also imposed regulations on companies of a certain size: